Netflix-Skunkworks/iep-apps/atlas-slotting/iamrole-example.md

 ## Introduction

-Describe the minimum configuration required for the IAM role used by the Atlas Slotting Service.
+Describes the minimum configuration required for the IAM role used by the Atlas Slotting Service.

 ## Role